shivaShahsavari/shivaShahsavari/README.md

 - 👋 Hi there
-- 👀 I'm Interested in Data science, Machine Learning, Deep Learning, Natural Language Processing
+- 👀 I'm Interested in Data science, Machine Learning, Deep Learning, Natural Language Processing & Computer Vision
 - 🌱 Currently Data Science PDEng in TU/e, Netherlands and
 - 💞️ Looking to collaborate on open source projects in deep learning